Tolga Yalkin, Assistant Superintendent, delivers remarks for OSFI’s second Quarterly Release Announcement Day

 Second, we will, also in next fiscal year, be consulting on a revamped Corporate Governance Guideline, which we are going to restyle our Accountability Guideline.

-For what it’s worth, I think, and I hope you’ll agree, that embedding culture expectations in this way makes perfect sense: The three areas of focus in the regulatory notice—governance of culture risk, fostering a desired culture, and enterprise-wide culture management—lend themselves perfectly to a lift and shift into these two guidelines.
+For what it’s worth, I think, and I hope you’ll agree, that embedding culture expectations in this way makes perfect sense: The three areas of focus in the regulatory notice—governance of culture risk, fostering a desired culture, and enterprise-wide culture management—lend themselves well to a lift and shift into these two guidelines.

 In addition to this change, around culture, we found ourselves needing to add slightly to the release today, which I think makes sense, for as we get further and further into our fiscal year, risks naturally evolve.

-So, we have a couple pieces of guidance we are releasing today that weren’t highlighted in the ARO in the spring:
+Moving on, we have a couple pieces of guidance we are releasing today that weren’t highlighted in the ARO in the spring:

-• A Revised Regulatory Notice on Commercial Real Estate or CRE Lending.
+- First, a Revised Regulatory Notice on Commercial Real Estate or CRE Lending.

 The need for these updates only became apparent to us after the ARO was issued in the spring, hence the fact that they don’t appear in the scheduled annexed to that report.

-There are a few key things you should take note of that we are updating in the CRE Regulatory Notice we issued in September of 2023.
+There are a few key things you should take note of that we are updating in the CRE Regulatory Notice we issued in September of 2023 …

 The notice has been updated to reinforce our expectations around forbearance practices for CRE lending.